andrewwhitten/lwc-datatable-pagination/README.md

 # lwc-datatable-pagination
-A very simple Salesforce LWC data table component with client side paging through data.
+A very simple Salesforce LWC data table component with completely client browser side paging through data.

 The Salesforce LWC Data Table https://developer.salesforce.com/docs/component-library/bundle/lightning-datatable/documentation does not support any pagination, so this component extends it with this functionality.

-This data table is really simple and is just intended to extend the existing data table with a paging function with as little change as possible.
-All paging happens on the client side with no SOQL to the backend at all.

 You may want to consider using this if: